Browser does not support script.

 Irma Melunovic

-I am a Lecturer in Forensic Psychology, with a primary research interest in the area of investigative interviewing and individual differences.
+I am a Lecturer in Forensic Psychology, with a primary research interest in the area of suspect and forensic child interviewing and individual differences.
 I have obtained an MSc degree in Forensic Psychology from Maastricht University in the Netherlands and a BSc degree in Behavioural Neuroscience from the University of British Columbia in Canada.
-I am in the last stages of completing my Ph.D project from Edge Hill University.
+I completed my PhD at Edge Hill University on the topic of suspect interviewing and rapport building.
 I have spent several years working as a research and clinical associate at a high-secure psychiatric hospital in England, where I delivered anti-aggression therapy to high-risk patients and formulated the risk of serious violence for patients with complex mental health needs, using recognized risk assessment tools.
 I am also trained as a hostage and crisis negotiator.
-I am currently involved with Implemendez COST action aimed at implementing Mendez principles of effective interviewing in Europe and beyond, with the aim of preventing torture and violation of human rights of suspects in police custody.
+I am currently involved with the Implemendez COST action aimed at implementing Mendez principles of effective interviewing in Europe and beyond, with the aim of preventing torture and violation of human rights of suspects in police custody.

 Further information